- We've helped over 2,000 families each clear on average $52,481 of debt.

 Why Should I File Bankruptcy if I Owe Non-Dischargeable Debts?

-Even though you might owe a few non-dischargeable debts, this does not mean that you should not file for debt relief under .
-Many debtors who have non-dischargeable debts find that it is much easier to pay these debts after getting rid of their other unsecured debts.
+Even though you might owe a few non-dischargeable debts, this does not mean that bankruptcy can’t help.
+Many filers who have non-dischargeable debts find that it’s much easier to pay these debts after getting rid of their other unsecured debts.

 For instance, if you owe student loans or income taxes, you might be able to reach an agreement with these creditors for an affordable payment plan after bankruptcy.
 Without worrying about paying credit card debts, medical bills, and personal loans, you may have the disposable income to pay the non-dischargeable debts.